fskelly/flkelly-cloudblog/content/post/2023/avs-ldaps-configure-part4/index.md

 {{< highlight shell >}}
 https://avsgwcsa14a2c2da.blob.core.windows.net/ldaps-blog-post/avs-gwc-dc001.cer?sv=2021-10-04&st=2023-01-12T13%3A46%3A45Z&se=2023-01-13T13%3A46%3A45Z&sr=b&sp=rwd&[Removed],https://avsgwcsa14a2c2da.blob.core.windows.net/ldaps-blog-post/avs-gwc-dc002.cer?sv=2021-10-04&st=2023-01-12T13%3A46%3A45Z&se=2023-01-13T13%3A46%3A45Z&sr=b&sp=rwd&[Removed]{{< /highlight >}}

 The other values would need to be updated as per your environment.
+The BaseDNGroups and BaseDNUsers are the **D**istinguished **N**ames  for the groups and users.
+These can be found using the ADSIedit tool and navigating to the required groups within Active Directory and noting down these values.
+More information can be here about [Distinguished Names](https://learn.microsoft.com/en-us/previous-versions/windows/desktop/ldap/distinguished-names)

 With the BaseDNGroups and BaseDNUsers, watch the values used as these should be under the same tree.
 In this example, **"OU=Corp,DC=avsemea,DC=com"**